20squares/blog/_posts/2025-12-06-impact-pricing.md

 The same phenomenon is playing out with AI right now.
 What started as a small nucleus is now rapidly expanding, with new pathways of influence appearing every day.[^2]

 In these phases, being fast, adaptable, and able to bridge expertise across domains is decisive.
-And that is where we have an edge - more on this below.
+And that is where we have an edge - more on this below.[^3]

-As a sidenote: When a system's causal cone is still small, there is an opportunity not just to adapt to it but to help shape it.
-We try to act on this where we can.
-Through NeverLocal, a joint venture we founded with partners from Oxford, we are working on the transition of blockchains into the post-quantum world; getting involved early, while the structure is still forming.[^3]

 I focused on technical openings, but the same dynamics applies to established companies on pure business grounds.
 There is a VC saying "Every Company Will Be a Fintech Company"[^1].
 We see this happening through AI right now; it might well happen through prediction markets and many other things.